massgravel/massgrave.dev/kms38.md

 [System.IO.File]::WriteAllBytes("C:\Files\gatherosstatemodified.exe", $bytes)
 ```

--   Now right click on the file `gatherosstatemodified.exe` and goto properties and set the compatibility to Windows XP SP3.\
+-   Now right click on the file `gatherosstatemodified.exe`, go to properties and set the compatibility mode to Windows XP SP3.\
--   Now we need to generate the ticket, to do that, enter the below command.
+-   Now we need to generate the ticket, to do that, enter the below command:

 <!-- -->